Penson in talks about strategic transactions; losses mount

-May 15 (Reuters) - Penson Worldwide Inc. is in advanced discussions about strategic transactions, the futures commission merchant said on Tuesday after reporting widening losses and lower revenue in the first quarter compared with the same period last year.
+(Reuters) - Penson Worldwide Inc. PNSN.O is in advanced discussions about strategic transactions, the futures commission merchant said on Tuesday after reporting widening losses and lower revenue in the first quarter compared with the same period last year.

 The Dallas-based clearing broker and futures commission merchant (FCM) also warned that it has not yet secured final agreement from lenders for a critical deal to cut its $281 million long-term debt.